nomath4u/radiusnetworks.github.io/_posts/2014-02-12-ibeacon-development-kit-version-2.md

  In this example, `/dev/disk1` is the 8GB SD card.

 2. Now use the `dd` command combined with the `gzip` command (see below) to unzip and write the disk image to the SD card.
-You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`.
-Note: it is very important that you enter the correct disk into the command, otherwise you could corrupt your computer’s hard disk, so be sure to double check before you press enter.
+You will need the full path to the disk image file and you should use `/dev/rdiskX` instead of `/dev/diskX`. <div style="color: red;"><div style="font-weight: bold;">IMPORTANT: </dev>it is CRITICAL that you enter the correct disk into this command, otherwise you could corrupt your computer’s hard disk, so be sure to double check before you press enter!  </div>

- `gzip -dc /path/to/IDK.gz | sudo dd of=/dev/rdisk1 bs=1m`
+ `gzip -dc /path/to/IDK.gz | sudo dd of=/dev/rdiskX bs=1m`

 3. It should take a while for the command to finish, when it’s done you’ll see the command prompt return.
 After it finishes, eject the SD card and re-insert it into your Raspberry Pi.
 Now you’re upgraded to version 2.0!